d-morrison/IntroStatActivities/_book/01-martian-alphabet.md

     How many people in your class would you expect to choose Bumba correctly just by chance?
 Explain your reasoning.
 \vspace{.9in}

-10. Each student will flip a coin one time to simulate your “guess”.
+10. Each student will flip a coin one time to simulate your “guess” under the assumption that we can't read Martian.
 Let Heads = correct, Tails = incorrect.
 What was the result of your one simulation?
 \vspace{.3in}

     What was the result from your class’s simulation?
 What proportion of students “guessed” correctly in the simulation?